- Winchester Public Schools

 Jehovah’s Witnesses

 Jehovah’s Witnesses are a Christian group who avoid practices that have come down from ancient nature religions as well as celebrations related to earthly governments; practically speaking, that eliminates all the holidays observed by other religious groups and the culture at large.
 Each year, Jehovah's Witnesses commemorate the Memorial of Jesus' Death.
-The commemoration of the Memorial of Jesus' Death begins at sundown on March 24.
+The commemoration of the Memorial of Jesus' Death begins at sundown on the designated date.
 They take very seriously their responsibility to witness to their beliefs, so even the youngest children are taught to refrain from engaging in conventional school celebrations.
 Some children are permitted to participate in class activities that focus on teaching about celebrations as an integral part of the instructional content.
 Jehovah’s Witnesses place very high value on education, are eager to support the school, and deeply appreciate ongoing conversations with teachers.

 -